theobald-software/theobald-software.github.io/content/_en/editorial-guide/empty_template.md

 ### Writing a description
-In this section... / this section gives an overview.../ the following section is about..
+In the following section... / the following section gives an overview.../ the following section is about..

 1. Open the xyz.
 2. Click **[OK]**.
 The window "Window Name" opens.